get-woke/woke/README.md

 If you're using `woke` on PRs, you can choose to enforce these rules with a non-zero exit code, but running `woke --exit-1-on-failure`.

+### Parallelism

+By default, `woke` will parse files in parallel and will consume as many resources as it can, unbounded.
+This means `woke` will be fast, but might run out of memory, depending on how large the files/lines are.

+We can limit these allocations by bounding the number of files read in parallel.
+To accomplish this, set the environment variable `WORKER_POOL_COUNT` to an integer value of te fixed number of goroutines you would like to spawn for reading files.

+Read more about go's concurrency patterns [here](https://blog.golang.org/pipelines).

 ## Tools